Get the latest employment and hiring data insights for small businesses in the US, Canada, and the UK by following the links below:

 Get all the details from the interactive Small Business Index dashboard.

-Get the latest employment and hiring data insights for small businesses in Canada and the UK
+Get the latest employment and hiring data insights for small businesses in Canada and the UK.

 Media contact details for QuickBooks in the US can be found here on the Intuit website.

 The Intuit QuickBooks Small Business Index is a timely new measure of small business employment and hiring in the US, Canada, and the UK.
 The Index launched in March 2023 and is updated monthly.
-The Index uses purpose-built economic models to normalize anonymized QuickBooks data to reflect the general population of small businesses in each country; it is not a reflection of Intuit’s business.
+The Index uses purpose-built economic models to normalize anonymized QuickBooks data from small business accounting software users to reflect the general population of small businesses in each country; it is not a reflection of Intuit’s business.
 The Index was developed in collaboration with leading economist Professor Ufuk Akcigit and an international team of researchers and academics.

-The Intuit QuickBooks Small Business Index creates aggregated data outputs from a sample of anonymized QuickBooks Online Payroll customer records which are calibrated using statistical methods to create modeled results which better reflect the general population of small businesses in each country, as represented by published official statistics.
+The Intuit QuickBooks Small Business Index creates aggregated data outputs from a sample of anonymized QuickBooks Online small business payroll customer records which are calibrated using statistical methods to create modeled results which better reflect the general population of small businesses in each country, as represented by published official statistics.
 Statistical adjustment ensures the Index truly reflects employment and job vacancy changes rather than trends in the QuickBooks customer base.

-Read more or download the full methodology here
+Read more or download the full methodology here.

 Total and monthly changes in employment and job vacancies have been rounded to the nearest hundred.
 Monthly changes and growth rates are calculated before total employment or job vacancy values are rounded.
 Rates have been rounded to the nearest hundredth.